 What the Sign Meant

 Rabbi Jason Sobel goes into great detail in the video below about who these shepherds were, what their role was, and why swaddling clothes was a sign that would hold great meaning for them.

 This is a video you will not want to miss.
 You’ll never hear the term “swaddling clothes” the same way again.
-(The first minute he talks about a movie, that last minute he brings the golden nugget!)
+(The first minute he talks about The Chosen, but the last minute he brings you the golden nugget!)